Painting the Sky: Extra show announced 7pm, 13 Nov. Updates on Fridays show in due course, weather dependent. Read More.

 Friday 26th September

-• 7-9pm: Let the Music Loose 15 bands playing in 15 community centres – from Keighley to Queensbury, Ilkley to Windhill.
-Find out more here.
+• 7-9pm: Let the Music Loose 15 bands played in 15 community centres – from Keighley to Queensbury, Ilkley to Windhill.

 Saturday 27th September

 • 11-1pm: Sound of the Streets.
-16 bands from across the world playing in public spaces across the district.
-No booking needed – just turn up and enjoy the music!
-Find out where here.
+16 bands from across the world played in public spaces across the district.

 • 2-4pm: Bring it to the City.
-The biggest busk Bradford has ever seen!
-Bands from the UK, Australia and America, Spain, France, Germany and the Netherlands playing across the city centre.
-Find out more here.
+The biggest busk Bradford had ever seen!
+Bands from the UK, Australia and America, Spain, France, Germany and the Netherlands played across the city centre.

 • 4-6.30pm: The Big HONK!
-Showdown of the International bands in Centenary Square, with the HONK!
+A showdown of the International bands in Centenary Square, with the HONK!
 Band, the Peace Artistes, Punjabi Roots, Bradford Voices and special guest SilverFinger Singh.

 • 8-11.30pm: Bandslam at the Bradford Hotel.
-300+ musicians, 17 fantastic streetbands, plus a few special guests – this is going to be a night to remember!
-A totally unique one-off evening where every band will play a few of their favourite tunes, from Balkan to bhangra, secondline to ska, Latin to legendary pop classics.
-Genres will be mashed up with a passion that’s as infectious as it is inspiring.
-Tickets now on sale at https://tinyurl.com/a5bc79mx
+300+ musicians, 17 fantastic streetbands, plus a few special guests!
+A totally unique one-off evening where every band played a few of their favourite tunes, from Balkan to bhangra, secondline to ska, Latin to legendary pop classics.
+Genres were mashed up with a passion that’s as infectious as it is inspiring.

 Sunday 28th September